 National Register of Taxi Licence Revocations, Refusals and Suspensions (NR3S)

-Tewkesbury Borough Council has signed up to the National Register of Taxi Licence Refusals, Revocations and Refusals (NR3S).
-From 1st April 2022 Officers will use the register to check all new and renewal driver applications to establish whether they have had a licence revoked or an application refused by another authority.
+Tewkesbury Borough Council has signed up to the National Register of Taxi Licence Refusals, Revocations and Suspensions (NR3S).
+From 1 April 2022 officers will use the register to check all new and renewal driver applications to establish whether they have had a licence revoked, suspended or an application refused by another authority.

 - National Register of Refusals, Revocations and Suspensions (NR3S) guidance (docx, 17 KB)